-One helpful definition is “capital willing to take risk.”
-Insurance companies assess the risk of each driver they cover, and agree to insure that driver up to a specific dollar amount, in exchange for periodic payments (premiums).
-When a driver gets a DUI, from the perspective of an actuary, he has just become a greater risk, and must therefore compensate the provider of his coverage.
+One helpful definition is "capital willing to take a risk."
+Insurance companies assess the risk of each driver they cover and agree to insure drivers up to a specific dollar amount in exchange for periodic payments (premiums).
+When a driver gets a DUI, from the perspective of an actuary, he has just become a greater risk and must therefore compensate the provider of his coverage.

-The issue of insurance coverage is critical in the aftermath of a DUI conviction because for most defendants it is impossible to recover their driver licenses from suspension without the filing of an SR-22 form.
-This form, required by the DMV, can only be issued by your insurance company, who must also immediately notify the DMV of any lapse or interruption to your policy.
-In other words, the state absolutely does not want anyone, especially a DUI-convicted driver, continuing to drive on the road without insurance.
+The issue of insurance coverage is critical in the aftermath of a DUI conviction because, for most defendants, it is impossible to recover their driver's license from suspension without filing an SR-22 form.
+This form, required by the DMV, can only be issued by your insurance company, which must also immediately notify the DMV of any lapse or interruption to your policy.
+In other words, the state absolutely does not want anyone, especially a DUI-convicted driver, to continue to drive on the road without insurance.
 This is the goal of the SR-22 filing process.

 OK, so now you've got to get insurance